TankerHQ/spec/blocks_verification.md

 ### DeviceCreation v3

 - The user PublicEncryptionKey must be unique
-- It cannot change the user PublicEncryptionKey (if the user already has one)
+- It cannot change the user PublicEncryptionKey (in case of a secondary device)

 ## Device Revocations